Choose Your Program

 (in-person and virtual

-No Financial Aid (There is no aid since you would not be taking courses)
+There is no aid available as you will not be taking courses.

 Yes!
 There are scholarships specifically for studying abroad and other general scholarships that can be applied to some study abroad programs.
 Check out our Scholarships page to learn more.

-Yes.
+Yes, for UCEAP programs only.
 Contact the UCI Financial Aid Office at eapfa@uci.edu and the Veterans Services Office to find out how your fee waiver will apply to your study abroad program.
 Be prepared to provide specific details about your study abroad program.
+Note that VA education benefits (federal) cannot be used for study abroad.

 More information coming soon!